laurahdezlorenzo/graph_genetics/README.md

 ## Description

-This is the code repository for the paper entitled *On the limits of graph neural networks for the early diagnosis of Alzheimer’s
+This is the code repository for the paper entitled [On the limits of graph neural networks for the early diagnosis of Alzheimer’s
-Disease*.
+Disease](https://www.nature.com/articles/s41598-022-21491-y#article-info).
 The repository follows the methodology and results presented in the abovementioned work.

 ![Image](figures/figure1.png)